axsh/bashsteps/README.md

 (10) A script should not change the value of a bashsteps hook variable that has already been set.

+(11) (optional) A step can start with a bash command with "$starting_step" followed by a descriptive string that summarizes the step.
+If used, this command must be before "$skip_step_if_already_done".

 That's all!